Jessica Jung

 Jessica Jung (born April 18, 1989) is an American and South Korean singer-songwriter, actress, author, and businesswoman.
 She is best known for her work as a former member of the South Korean girl group Girls' Generation.
 As an actress, Jung portrayed Elle Woods in the Korean version of the musical Legally Blonde in 2010 and played a role in the television drama Wild Romance in 2012.

 In August 2014, Jung established a fashion brand, Blanc & Eclare.
-The next month, she was dismissed from Girls' Generation due to alleged conflicts between the group's schedule and her own business activities.
-Following the dismissal, Jung ended her contract with SM Entertainment in 2015 and signed with Coridel Entertainment in 2016, prior to the release of her debut solo album With Love, J. In May 2018, she signed a contract with United Talent Agency.
+The next month, she was dismissed from Girls' Generation, and in 2015, she ended her contract with SM Entertainment.
+In 2016, Jung signed with Coridel Entertainment in 2016, prior to the release of her debut solo album With Love, J. In May 2018, she signed a contract with United Talent Agency.
 Her debut novel Shine was released in September 2020.

 Early life

 Jessica Jung was born on April 18, 1989, in San Francisco.
 While on vacation in South Korea, she and her sister, Krystal, were spotted in a shopping mall by a member of SM Entertainment; she later joined the company in 2000.
 She spent seven years as a trainee before debuting as part of the Korean girl group Girls' Generation.
 Jung attended Korea Kent Foreign School during her teenage years.